Backlash hits AOL CEO after 'distressed babies' remark

 "We had two AOL-ers that had distressed babies that were born that we paid a million dollars each to make sure those babies were OK in general," Armstrong said, according to the Capital New York, which first reported the details.

-He said changes to the company's 401(k) retirement plan were made in the wake of President Barack Obama's healthcare law, which he said added $7.1 million in expenses for the online media and entertainment company.
+He said changes to the company's 401(k) retirement plan were made in the wake of President Barack Obama's healthcare law, which he said added $7.1 million (4.3 million pounds) in expenses for the online media and entertainment company.

 After the town hall, Armstrong sought to clarify his remarks in a memo to AOL's 5,000 employees.